 A full time enrolled student only receives ONE scholarship from the School of Nursing per academic year.
 The following is a list of different named scholarships (full and partial scholarships) that we award.

-- THE FRANCES SCOTT MORRISON SCHOLARSHIP for a second-year student was established in 2002.
-Preference is given to students who had relatives who served during World War II, specifically at Iwo Jima.
+- THE FRANCES SCOTT MORRISON SCHOLARSHIP for a second year student was established in 2002.
+Preference is given to students who met the academic requirement from year one, who are chosen by the VUSN Academic Excellence Committee along with the Scholarship Task Force and those who had relatives who served during World War II, specifically at Iwo Jima.

 - THE SCHOOL OF NURSING DEAN’S HONOR SCHOLARSHIP is awarded annually to an outstanding direct-entry student in the incoming class.

 - THE HELEN TANLEY ALFORD SCHOLARSHIP was established with a gift in 2005 in memory of Helen Alford, BSN 1958, MSN 2002 and will be awarded annually to a student demonstrating merit and financial need.